Diversity & Inclusion

 Mr. Scudder leads Skadden’s accounting practice, which provides integrated litigation, regulatory and transactional legal services to major accounting firms.

 Before joining the firm in 2009, Mr. Scudder served in the White House as general counsel of the National Security Council under President George W. Bush from 2007-2009.
-In this capacity, he served as general counsel of the National Security Council and advised the president and senior administration officials on defense, intelligence, legislative and litigation matters.
 Prior to that senior role, he provided legal advice on national security matters at the U.S. Department of Justice.

-From 2002 to 2006, Mr. Scudder was an assistant U.S. attorney in the Southern District of New York, where he tried numerous criminal cases and briefed and argued appeals in the U.S. Court of Appeals for the Second Circuit.
+From 2002 to 2006, Mr. Scudder was an assistant U.S. attorney in the Southern District of New York, where he tried numerous cases and argued appeals in the U.S. Court of Appeals for the Second Circuit.
 He served as a clerk for U.S. Supreme Court Justice Anthony M. Kennedy and for Judge Paul V. Niemeyer of the U.S. Courts of Appeals for the Fourth Circuit.
 Prior to law school, Mr. Scudder worked in public accounting at Ernst & Young.
 He is a Registered CPA in Illinois.

 The BTI Consulting Group included Mr. Scudder in its 2013 BTI Client Service All-Stars report for providing outstanding client service.
 He was named to the Chicago Council on Global Affairs Emerging Leaders Class of 2010.
 In January 2010, Chicago Lawyer magazine featured Mr. Scudder in a profile titled "A Midwestern Man with National Experience."
 In 2016 Mr. Scudder was featured on the news show "Chicago Tonight," discussing presidential transitions.

-Additionally, Mr. Scudder actively participates in various pro bono activities.
-He regularly advises American veterans at the St. Leo’s Campus for Veterans in Chicago and is a member of the Chicago Federal Defender’s Office program, where he has represented many individuals in federal criminal matters, including in two jury trials.
+Additionally, Mr. Scudder actively participates in various pro bono and community activities.
 In 2014, Mr. Scudder was recognized at the U.S. District Court’s 15th Annual Awards for Excellence in Pro Bono and Public Interest Service for his contributions in helping people in need of assistance before the U.S. District Court for the Northern District of Illinois.
-Mr. Scudder also has authored several amicus curiae briefs in cases before the U.S. Supreme Court.